puffyCid/artemis-api/artemis-docs/docs/Artifacts/Windows Artfacts/ese.md

   Currency = "Currency",
   Float32 = "Float32",
   Float64 = "Float64",
-  DateTime = "DateTime",
+  /** All timestamps have been converted to UNIXEPOCH seconds */ DateTime = "DateTime",
   Binary = "Binary",
   /** Can be ASCII or Unicode */